MERV vs HEPA Filters: Is There a Difference?

 MERV vs HEPA Chart

 In the MERV vs. HEPA chart4 you’ll find below, we explain the key differences between these two filter types and how each serves specific filtration needs.
-Visit our “what MERV rating do I need” for further details.
+Visit our “what air filter MERV rating do I need” for further details.

 MERV vs HEPA Filters: Which Filter Is Right for Me?